-The LEA Homeless Liaisons and appropriate school staff are responsible for ensuring that homeless students have equal access to extracurricular activities by assessing and developing a plan to meet the individual needs of each student.
+The LEA Homeless Liaisons and appropriate school staff are responsible for ensuring that homeless students, including runaway and homeless children and youth, and youth separated from public schools, have equal access to extracurricular activities by assessing and developing a plan to meet the individual needs of each student.
+RIDE's process for review and revision of the LEA's procedures for identification, enrollment, retention, and for removing all barriers that prevent homeless students, including runaway youth and youth separated from public schools, from receiving appropriate credit for full or partial coursework satisfactorily completed while attending a prior school, in accordance with State, local, and school policies is through monitoring, providing guidance, providing technical assistance, and monitoring of data.
 Homeless Liaisons collaborate with other federally funded programs, such as 21st Century Community Learning Centers and Title I, as well as other local extracurricular and academic-support programs, to enroll homeless students and ensure transportation, uniforms, registrations, or other necessary requirements to participate in these programs.
 School nutrition programs are available for homeless students, as they are eligible for free meals.
 Some schools have food pantry locations and ensure homeless families have access to food within and beyond the school day.